EnzoD86/tuya-smart-ir-ac/README.md

   country: "EU"
 ```

-The individual air conditioners must be configured via the web interface.
-It is necessary to retrieve the Climate ID and the Infrared ID on the Tuya IoT website
+Air conditioners must be configured via the web interface.
+You need to retrieve your Climate ID and Infrared ID on the Tuya IoT website

 ## Third-party libraries
 The integration uses a modified version of the [Tuya connector python library](https://github.com/tuya/tuya-connector-python) to resolve some issues related to token renewal.